 Also, be sure to keep the area around the air conditioning unit itself clear of debris and anything else that might block airflow.
 Generally speaking, you want to keep about a three-foot radius around the unit clear.
 Since most units are kept outside, you’ll want to make sure that there aren’t any bushes or weeds in the immediate vicinity.

 And lastly, look into investing in fans.
 Having ceiling and other fans running during the day will help keep your home cool without using much electricity.
-All in all, there is a range of steps you can take to not only extend the life cycle of your air conditioner and help keep your monthly bills low in the process.
+All in all, there is a range of steps you can take to not only extend the life cycle of your air conditioner but to also help keep your monthly bills low in the process.